\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation

 \subsection{Data Details}

 \cref{fig:data_distribution} depicts the distribution of atomic actions per HPAC chunk in our inverse-dynamics (IDM) dataset.
-The majority of chunks contain $3$ to $5$ atomic actions, consistent with the fixed chunk sizes used in prior works~\cite{navid,navila,streamvln}, while a smaller number of samples contain either fewer or more atomic actions.
+Although most chunks contain $3$ to $5$ atomic actions, which consistent with the fixed chunk sizes used in prior works~\cite{navid,navila,streamvln}, a non-negligible portion of samples contain either fewer or more atomic actions.
 Longer chunks encode larger egocentric viewpoint shifts and parallax, yielding strong, informative supervision signals for inverse dynamics and supporting long-horizon planning by offering the model an extended temporal context.
 In contrast, shorter chunks emphasize subtle, fine-grained visual changes (e.g., small turns or local re-alignments), which facilitate precise control and reduce action ambiguity at short horizons.
-This natural mixture of long and short chunks serves as a complementary curriculum: HPAC contributes global structural cues for planning alongside local adjustment priors for stabilization, thereby strengthening the causal grounding between visual observations and actions and improving robustness to compounding errors during execution.
+This natural mixture of long and short chunks serves as a complementary curriculum: HPAC contributes global structural cues for planning alongside local adjustment priors for stabilization, thereby improving the model’s understanding of action-grounded visual dynamics and actions and improving robustness to compounding errors during execution.

 We also normalized the navigation process to a range of 0 to 1, and ~\cref{fig:data_length_time_step} shows the distribution of action chunks as the navigation process progresses.
 It can be seen that in the early stages of navigation, HPAC merges a large number of atomic actions, which decreases slightly and stabilizes in the middle stages.
 In the later stages of navigation, closer to the target, HPAC tends to use fewer atomic actions to stabilize the robot's position.